osohq/oso/docs/getting-started/roles/index.rst

 Built-in Role-Based Access Control
 ==================================

-oso includes a library that makes it easy to add roles to your application.
+oso includes support for adding roles directly to your application via our ORM integrations.
-It integrates with our model library integrations and allows you to create role relationships between your user models and your resource models.
+These features let you declaratively create models to represent roles in your application, relate these role models to your user and resource models, and manage them through helper methods.
-We then generate some polar to make it easy to define rules over these roles instead of directly over your users and provide helper methods for managing roles.
+We also generate Polar rules that you can use in your oso policies to write rules based on the roles you defined, instead of writing them over users directly.

 This feature is currently supported in the SQLAlchemy library.